 (This post might contain affiliate links which means that if you click through and make a purchase, I make a small commission.
 Read my disclosure policy here.)

-The series lays the foundation for every other blog post that follows so it’s a great place to start if you’re new to the A Simple and Contented Life blog.
+This series lays the foundation for every other post that follows, so it’s a great place to start if you’re new to A Simple and Contented Life.
 This post is part two and all about the three questions to ask yourself BEFORE making changes to your life.
 Are you ready to find out what they are?!
 Let’s get started!

 Before you start switching things up though, there are a few things to consider.
 It’s easy to just start changing parts of your life for the sake of it in the hope it’ll make a difference.
 But if you really want to see a change for the better, there are three questions to ask yourself BEFORE doing anything: